 The following “ESG Materialityfootnote1” matrix depicts the ESG priorities according to their assessed relative degrees of importance; all priorities on the “ESG Materiality” matrix — regardless of where they fall —are relevant to the company.
 These priorities were drawn from a broader set of potential areas.

-We use the results of our ESG Materiality Assessment as well as our ongoing approach to materiality to guide our ESG reporting and disclosures and to ensure transparency into ESG issues of greatest importance.
+We use the results of this “ESG Materiality” matrix to help guide our ESG reporting and disclosures and to advance transparency.